 Customs duty and VAT are separate from VRT.
 When importing from outside the EU (e.g., Great Britain), you may have customs and VAT liabilities at import; keep the customs declaration for NCTS.
 Rules can vary by origin and circumstances.

-Bring proof of age/ownership (such as a foreign registration or de-registration certificate) and any documents NCTS requests for registration.
+Bring proof of age/ownership (such as a foreign registration or de-registration certificate) and any documents NCTS requests for registration, including PPSN and proof of address.